Migration from Bash/Zsh

 Troubleshooting

-Tool-specific workarounds
+Tool-specific setup

 Bash Syntax Support

-Hash fully supports bash 5.x syntax, including features that are shared between bash and zsh:
+In the default dialect, Hash fully supports bash 5.x syntax, including features that are shared between bash and zsh:

 • [[ ... ]] extended test construct